QuimNog/AMPC-TEST/README.md

 We can also skip tests from running by just tagging them with the @skip tag as defined in _src/config.js_ folder.

+When any test is failing (in local or in the pipeline) test are stored in the @rerun.txt _FailedTest_ folder, this will allow us in the future to run the failing tests in that file using the second profile defined in the config.js

+Additionally we are also displaying both the failed and the passed scenario in the cucumber-repor.html in the _test-results_ folder.
+Just open it with your browser and you will have all the details of the last run.

 * ## Test execution (in detail)

 **_Assumption: previous material has been read_**